START YOUR FREE CONSULTATION

 If you need physical therapy because of the accident, all of your physical therapy bills count.
 If you need follow-up appointments to create a long-term care plan, those bills count.
 Even medical devices like a wheelchair qualify for compensation.
-Make sure that you evaluate your claim to include all of the following types of medical losses:
+Make sure you evaluate your claim to include all of the following types of medical losses:

 - Emergency care